brockhutson/brockhutson.github.io/_pages/about.md

 ---
 title: "About"
-layout: single
-author_profile: true
-sitemap: about
 permalink: /about/
+header:
+  image: "/images/about.jpg"
 ---

 I'm a Pythonista that loves coding.
-I excel at data science but venture into all forms of coding.
+I excel at data science but venture into all types of python.